isomerpages/moe-greenridgesec/_about-us/Our Values(Updates)/Respect and Empathy.md

 <p>Shoes and socks</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Our shoes must be low-cut with laces and predominantly black, grey, dark
+<p>Our shoes must be low-cut with shoelaces.
+The shoe surfaces must be predominantly
-blue or white.
-Our shoes design must not be luminous, flashy or rude.
+black, grey, dark blue or white.
+Our shoes must not have luminous or flashy colours.
+Our shoe designs, if any, must not be offensive.</p>
-<br>We wear plain black, grey, dark blue or white socks that above shoe.</p>
+<p>We wear plain black, grey, dark blue or white socks that can be seen above
+the shoe collar.
+Socks with single monotone logo are allowed.</p>
 </td>
 </tr>
 <tr>